Mike McGlinchey, OT, Notre Dame

 Alex Cappa, OT, Humboldt State

-Height: 6-7.
-Weight: 305.
+Height: 6-5.
+Weight: 299.
+Arm: 33.13.
+Hand: 9.13.
 Projected 40 Time: 5.14.
 Projected Round (2018): 4-6.
-1/6/18: Coming from a Division II school, Cappa did well enough to earn an invitation to the Senior Bowl.
-He has the size to play tackle in the NFL, and it will be interesting to see how he does against better competition.
-The defenders in Mobile will provide a gauge on if Cappa has the quickness to handle speed rushers and the strength to take on power.
-Given the weak tackle class, Cappa has a good opportunity to rise.
+2/17/18: Coming from a Division II school, Cappa did well enough to earn an invitation to the Senior Bowl.
+He had a respectable week in Mobile, where he showed some developmental potential for the NFL against the increased competition.
+Given the weak tackle class and the fact that he has the size to play tackle in the NFL, Cappa has a good opportunity to rise.

 Ike Boettger, OT, Iowa